apache/ozone/hadoop-hdds/docs/content/concept/StorageContainerManager.md

    * Block data is deleted in the background.
 Need a list to follow the progress.
  * Valid cert, Revoked certs
   * Used by the internal Certificate Authority to authorize other Ozone services
- * List of nodes
-   * It's reported by the Datanodes via HB. *Not persisted*

 ## Notable configuration